 So, even in death, a mighty whale plays an important role in its ocean ecosystem.

-7 Common Causes of Death for Whales
+Summary of 7 Common Causes of Death for Whales

 - What Do Butterflies Eat? – Butterflies eat insects, nectar, and rotten fruits.
 Butterflies also taste with their feet.

 - 5 of the Biggest Spiders in Washington – The chances of you being bitten by the trapdoor spider are rare, because these spiders spend a large portion of their lives living below ground.

 - 5 of the Biggest Spiders in Oregon – Oregon is home to many spiders including the hobo spider, long-bodied cellar spider, and the tiger wolf spider.